diegojunior/provathevelops/README.md

 Inside the "scriptEx JSDoc" folder, it is possible to see the documentation of the fakeUsers script.

 ## API documentation in Swagger
-The API documentation can be accessed here: https://app.swaggerhub.com/apis/Andrefff17/provathevelops/1.0.0#/
+You can access the API documentation here: https://app.swaggerhub.com/apis/Andrefff17/provathevelops/1.0.0#/